 Pediatric Standers for Disabled Children

 Pediatric Standers are therapeutic, adaptive equipment, or standing aides for children with physical disabilities.
 A stander is a frame that holds the patient in various positions, including upright, prone, and supine.
-It provides weight-bearing support to enable patient mobility in an upright or other position .
+It provides weight-bearing support to enable patient mobility in an upright or other position.
 Standing frames for children with special needs help improve their quality of life, classroom participation, and leisure activities.
-A stander for kids help paraplegic and special needs children in a variety of settings, including home and school.
+A stander for kids helps paraplegic and special needs children in a variety of settings, including home and school.
+Similar to Adult Upright Walkers, these mobility devices for children can improve their social, emotional, and physical wellbeing.
+See more information about Special Needs Standers below.

 Pediatric Standing Frames